 How?
 Let me tell you.

-ATS is a specially designed software which oversees the first round of rejections before the shortlisted resumes could reach the recruiter for manual shortlisting.
+ATS is a specially designed software which oversees the first round of screening before the shortlisted resumes reach the recruiter for further shortlisting.

-As per the data received from a recent research conducted, more than 75% of the company recruitments involve the usage of ATS to prevent any a sorting headache.
+As per the data received from a recent research conducted, more than 77% of the companies use ATS to accelerate the hiring process.

 So to reach a human recruiter's desk, your help desk resume needs to cross this so-called hurdle of a machine.

 An ATS works based on a specific list of keywords which are fed to it manually by the employer.

 Now, these keywords are nothing to be afraid of.
 They are just a set of words used in certain job descriptions or are some industry-specific jargon and terms.

 Put those keywords in your help desk resume and just get over that machine.
 Only do it if you think you can substantiate them or justify the same in interviews.